Hill Farm, Chalfont St Giles.

 The site of Hill Farm House appears to be one of great antiquity.
-Its situation at a high point in the countryside with a pond, its relation to the ancient parish boundaries, and the references to nearby lands in ancient deeds and Manorial Rolls, all suggest it was a long standing habitation site.
+Its situation at a high point in the countryside with a pond, its relation to the ancient parish boundaries, and the references to nearby lands in ancient Deeds and Manorial Rolls, all suggest it was a long standing habitation site.
 It certainly existed prior to 1300 and possibly goes back into the Anglo-Saxon period.

 The Russell's lands were at their maximum in the late 16th century but after this time had become split through inheritance to various sons.
 By the time of the Civil War a William Russell was the owner of Hill Farm only.
-During the Commonwealth period he was a member of the Bucks County Committee which effectively governed the County.
+During the Commonwealth period he was a member of the Bucks County Committee which effectively governed the county.
 His son, Francis, took over after William died and was also the local Justice and Registrar.
-Their influence ceased at the Restoration when the local gentry resumed control of the County.
+Their influence ceased at the Restoration when the local gentry resumed control of the county.
 Francis and his heirs ran into financial problems and sold all their property in 1698.
 It was bought by a Daniel Wharley who was a relative of Isaac Pennington and a friend of Thomas Elwood.
 In 1715 Wharley sold Hill Farm, and all of the other considerable lands he owned in Chalfont St Giles, which included The Grove and Misbourne House and Farm, to the Duke of Portland of Bulstrode.
-It remained part of the Bulstrode estate until 1777 when the third Duke sold Hill Farm to Sir Henry Palliser of the Vache.
+It remained part of the Bulstrode Estate until 1777 when the third Duke sold Hill Farm to Sir Hugh Palliser of the Vache.